 So far, the family store has been “open” twice.
 It’s been so fun to watch the kids look at what they can “buy”, watch them count out their tickets and then turn them in.

 Other ways you can incorporate tickets:

 Toy Jail: If your child doesn’t clean up a toy(s) after being asked a reasonable number of times, it goes into ‘toy jail’ (a bo or container) and in order to get it back out, they have to pay you a ticket (or more).
 This could also apply to other items such as clothing.

 Extra homework: This is more for elementary aged kids.
 You can offer tickets for doing homework that is above and beyond what is required for school.
 This might be a good motivation for kids who need a little extra push to study a certain subject.
 For younger kids not in school yet, you could print out some letter worksheets and let them practice that way.

 This is the first chore chart system that I feel has the potential to be used for a longer amount of time than other ones we’ve done with our kids.
 It teaches our kids responsibility and there is room to adapt and change it as our kids grow.
 (Although I probably wouldn’t recommend doing this type of system for kids younger than four.
 I’ve shared this one and this one that have both worked well for my own kids when they were preschool age.)

-I’m not claiming that this is the right system for every family or kids of every age.
+I’m not claiming the ticket chore chart system is right for every family or kids of every age.
 I’m simply sharing what works for us and some ideas for how you can incorporate this system into your own family.
 As I mentioned above, this chore chart system is just a framework to help you create order, routine and predictability in you and your family’s lives.
 I’ve seen a difference in my kids, and even in my husband and I, as we all work together to keep our home clean and promote positive behavior and attitudes.

-Do you think this type of system would work well in your family?
+Do you think this type of ticket chore chart system would work well in your family?